Burghclere: Education

 Burghclere has three schools, the Clere School which is a secondary school, Burghclere Primary School and the independent St. Michael's School, run by the traditionalist Catholic Society of St Pius X, which accepts both boarding and day pupils.

 Rural scenery

-Burghclere has beautiful rural scenery for walking and hiking, including an old railway.
-When it snows, many gather for snowballing or sledging at Beacon Hill and Jacob's Ladder.
+Burghclere has rural scenery for walking and hiking, including an old railway.
+When it snows, people gather for snowballing or sledging at Beacon Hill and Jacob's Ladder.